WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Methodology

 \subsection{Discriminator}

-WGAST discriminator is based on the PatchGAN architecture~\cite{goodfellow2014generative}.
-Unlike traditional GANs that distinguish real from fake images, here the discriminator's task is to differentiate between observed LST data and fused LST outputs.
-The discriminator receives as input the LST image conditioned on the corresponding Terra MODIS observation \( X_1(s, t_2, \text{'LST'}, r_1) \), which provides reliable thermal context at 1 km resolution.
-This conditioning enhances the discriminator's ability to assess whether the target LST image aligns with physically plausible thermal patterns reflected by the MODIS data.
-The final layer applies a softmax function to output probabilities.
-During training, the discriminator should output a probability close to 1 when fed with the observed Landsat 8 LST \( X_2(s, t_2, \text{'LST'}, r_2) \) alongside the Terra MODIS input, indicating real LST data.
-Conversely, it is expected to output a probability close to 0 when presented with the fused LST output $\hat{X_3}(s, t_2, \text{'LST'}, r_2)$ paired with the Terra MODIS LST.
+WGAST discriminator is built upon the PatchGAN architecture~\cite{goodfellow2014generative} (Fig.\ref{fig:discriminator}).
+Unlike standard GANs that classify entire images as real or fake, here it discriminates between observed and fused LST.
+The discriminator takes as input the fused LST conditioned on the corresponding Terra MODIS LST \( X_1(s, t_2, LST, r_1) \), which provides reliable thermal context at 1 km resolution.
+This conditioning enables the model to verify whether the target LST exhibits physically consistent temperature patterns with the Terra MODIS data.
+The final layer applies a softmax function to output probabilities, where higher values indicate greater confidence that a patch is real.
+During training, the discriminator is expected to output probabilities close to $1$ for real Landsat 8 LST samples \( X_2(s, t_2, LST, r_2) \) and close to $0$ for fused outputs \( \hat{X_3}(s, t_2, LST, r_2) \), both conditioned on the Terra MODIS input.